ActiveBrainAtlas2/preprocessing-pipeline/README.md

 into the pipeline process.
 Performing the alignment process on the full resolution images is untenable for the sheer size of these images.
 Elastix performs a correlation between the greyscale values of the adjoining images to assess alignment result.
 It then stores the rotation, x-shift, and y-shift in the database.
-This data is then uses rigid transformation to align adjoining images through the entire image stack.
+Elastics then uses rigid transformation to align adjoining images through the entire image stack.
 The transformations are calculated from downsampled images and then used to align the full resolution images with the the appropriate scaling.